Crystal Springs Uplands School: Athletics

+The Crystal Springs Uplands School teams compete as the Gryphons in the West Bay Athletic League with other private schools in San Mateo and Santa Clara counties; for badminton and baseball, CSUS also competes with public schools in the Peninsula Athletic League.

 Baseball

 The 2005 and 2006 Crystal Springs Uplands baseball teams won North Coast Section Class B Championships.
 Following a North Coast Section record 27–3 victory in the 2006 championship game, the San Francisco Chronicle named Crystal Springs Uplands one of the top 20 high school teams in the San Francisco Bay area.

 Cross country

-The upper school girls' cross country teams have won seven Section titles (NCS Class 1A-1980, NCS Class A-1984, NCS Division V-2005 & 2006 and CCS Division V-2010, 2011, 2014).
+The upper school girls' cross country teams have won seven Section titles (NCS Class 1A-1980, NCS Class A-1984, NCS Division V-2005 & 2006 and CCS Division V-2010, 2011, 2014 2022, 2023 and 2024).
 The 2005 team finished second at the California State Meet XC meet at Woodward Park.
+In 2022, senior Kaiya Brooks won the State Division V individual title, the school's first state title in any sport.
+The 2022 team also won their first team state title.
+They repeated as state champions in 2023.